uxora-com/xpenology-docker/README.md

 - vm-power-reset: Hard Reset the VM (this function doesn't stop the container)
 - vm-snap-create "snapshotName": Create a Live snapshot with memory (work with DISK_FORMAT=qcow2)
 - vm-snap-delete "snapshotName": Delete a Live snapshot
-- vm-snap-restore "snapshotName": stop the VM and restart using the choosed snapshot
+- vm-snap-restore "snapshotName": stop the VM and restart using the chosen snapshot
 - vm-snap-info: Show all the snapshots
 - vm-cmd "command": Send command to qemu monitor, check [here](https://www.qemu.org/docs/master/system/monitor.html) for more details.